john-dupuy/mongodb-backup/README.md

 * Log in using `oc login`
 * Switch to the right project using `oc project <yourproject>`

-To create the scheduledjob, use
+To create the cronjob, use
 ```
 oc process -f mongodb-backup-template.yaml MONGODB_ADMIN_PASSWORD=passw0rd <more parameters> | oc create -f -
 ```